 The first step of the application process is for the individual who is seeking help, to fill out the application.
 The link to our application can be found on the home page of our website.
 It is imperative that no one else fills out the application on behalf of the applicant.
 Applications must be hand-written and mailed to us.
-After the application is mailed, we would like the APPLICANT to call the respective Men’s or Women’s Program Administrator, after approximately one week, to make sure we have received the application and to schedule a phone-interview.
+After the application is mailed, we would like the APPLICANT to call the Intake Coordinator (603.464.5555 x10), after approximately one week, to make sure we have received the application, and to begin the review process.
 Our office hours are from 8:30am – 5:00pm, Monday thru Friday.
-After we have received the application and have conducted the interview, we will determine whether we feel the individual seeking help is properly motivated to be accepted, and if they are a proper fit for our unique community.
+After we have received the application, addressed initial questions, and conducted the interview, we will determine whether we feel the individual seeking help is properly motivated to be accepted, and if they are a proper fit for our unique community.
 If the applicant is accepted into our program, they will be placed on a waiting list for the next “intake” and will be required to call each week and check-in.
 This check-in process is what will hold their respective spot on the waiting list.
 As much as we wish we could accept everyone who applies to His Mansion, regrettably we do not.

 How much does His Manson cost and what are a sponsor’s obligations?